mantyni/Drone_Wars/README.md

 ## Instructions

-There are two implementations to train Double Q Network for Drone Wars, one using Stable Baselines 3 and another custom implementation from scratch using Pytorch. ~~Currently custom network implementation lags behind Stable Baselines3 performance in training speed and agent scores, however, its custom implementation is more transparent and easier to undestand. ~~ The current DQN implementation outperforms Stabe Baselines 3 - reaches higher scores and is easier to understand.
+There are two implementations to train Double Q Network for Drone Wars, one using Stable Baselines 3 and another custom implementation from scratch using Pytorch.
+The current DQN implementation outperforms Stabe Baselines 3 - reaches higher scores and is easier to understand.

 ### Python scripts